Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 How long does a Carrier Settings Update take?

-Under a minute in our testing, with no full reboot.
+Under a minute, with no full reboot.
 The download is small and finishes in the background as long as the iPhone has Wi-Fi or a working cellular fallback.
 If the prompt vanishes mid-install, return to Settings, General, About and wait again.
 The update will re-trigger if it didn’t complete cleanly.

 Will Reset Network Settings delete my photos, messages, or apps?